 - Period of review

 The Employee’s Strong Points

-A good performance review must include praises and positive feedback regarding the strong points of a staff member.
-For example, an employee’s strong points may consist of problem-solving, creativity, and decision-making.
+A good performance review must include praise and positive feedback regarding the strong points of a staff member.
+For example, an employee’s strong points may include problem-solving, creativity, and decision-making.
 So when a review highlights these strengths, it provides insight into the areas a staff member is performing well.

 The Employee’s Weak Points

 As a performance review should include praise for a staff member’s strengths, it should also highlight and discuss the weak points of that employee.
 For example, an employee may be poor or subpar in meeting deadlines, paying attention to details, working with team members, or performing diligently without supervision.

 Highlighting the weak points of an employee helps them know the areas they need to work on and improve.

 Period of Review

 A performance review should include the specified period relative to an employee’s performance.
 While some organizations carry out performance reviews monthly, the regular review periods include quarterly (every three months), bi-annually (twice a year), or annually (once a year).

 A good performance review should have an objective.
 An excellent example of a performance review objective is providing insights for employees on the areas they are great in and the areas they need to work on.
 The objectives or goals should be feasible, measurable (using metrics), specific, and time-bound.
 Review objectives help employees to understand what’s expected of them.